 A course designed to introduce the student to the skills necessary to produce graduate level research papers and projects.
 This includes the proper formatting of papers (Turabian), source documentation, and thesis formation.
-How to effectively read for comprehension and how to express oneself properly is explored.
-Methods for using technology to discover information appropriate to graduate work through the use of electronic databases, Internet resources, library collections, and information literacy are addressed.
+How to read effectively for comprehension and how to express oneself properly is explored.
+Methods for using technology to discover information appropriate to graduate work through the use of electronic databases, internet resources, library collections, and information literacy are addressed.
+Students will be introduced to the Zoom video conferencing system used at Grace for all its courses.